Author Archive

 Oxford Democrats endorse Calabrese for first selectman

 Oxford Democrats Monday night endorsed Joseph Calabrese to run for first selectman.
-Calabrese is the administrative assistant to First Selectman Mary Ann Drayton-Rogers who decided not to run for a third term in office.
+Calabrese is the administrative assistant to First Selectman Mary Ann Drayton-Rogers who decided not to run for a

 Democrats endorse Roy for second term